viamrobotics/docs/docs/components/motor.md

 #### Pins

 - PWM/DIR: One digital input (such as a GPIO pin) sends a [pulse width modulation (PWM)](https://en.wikipedia.org/wiki/Pulse-width_modulation) signal to the driver to control speed while another digital input sends a high or low signal to control the direction.
-- In1/In2 (or A/B): One digital input is set to high and another set to low turns the motor in one direction and vice versa, while speed is controlled by PWM through one or both pins.
+- In1/In2 (or A/B): One digital input is set to high and another set to low turns the motor in one direction and vice versa, while speed is controlled using PWM through one or both pins.
 - In1/In2 + PWM: Three pins: an In1 (A) and In2 (B) to control direction and a separate PWM pin to control speed.

 {{% alert title="Note" color="note" %}}